9 Best Perennial Ground Covers for Shade

 This fern is a must-have, especially for fern enthusiasts.
 ‘Crested Surf’ Japanese painted fern from Proven Winners looks like it belongs underwater, but it’s really right at home in your shade garden.
 Soft gray and sage green foliage is accented by silver & dark maroon.
 It pairs well with other colorful shade foliage!

-Sweet woodruff can handle all your garden woes, including shade, weeds, deer, and rabbits.
+Sweet woodruff is a shade-loving ground cover can handle all your garden woes, including weeds, deer, and rabbits.
 Aromatic semi-evergreen foliage serves as a great filler between shrubs.
 Blooms create drifts of white flowers in the spring.
 It spreads quickly through the garden, even on shaded steep hills and around trees!

 For a plant with an ugly name, it sure does have lovely foliage!
 Lungworts boast slender leaves with flashy silver spotting.
 It shimmers just enough to catch your eye and draw you in.
 Combined with cobalt-blue flowers in the spring, this eclectic plant is always shining.